mindspore-lab/mindone/examples/stable_diffusion_xl/docs/vanilla_finetune.md

 ## Pretrained models

-Download the official pre-train weights from huggingface, convert the weights from `.safetensors` format to Mindspore `.ckpt` format, and put them in `./checkpoints/` folder.
-Please refer to SDXL [weight_convertion](./preparation.md#convert-pretrained-checkpoint) for detailed steps.
+Please follow SDXL [weight_convertion](./preparation.md#convert-pretrained-checkpoint) for detailed steps and put the pretrained weight to `./checkpoints/`.

-The scripts automatically download the clip tokenizer, but if you have network issues with it, please manually download [openai/clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14) from huggingface and change `version: openai/clip-vit-large-patch14` in `configs/inference/sd_xl_base.yaml` to `version: your_path/to/clip-vit-large-patch14`.
+The scripts automatically download the clip tokenizer.
+If you have network issues with it, [FAQ Qestion 5](./faq_cn.md#5-连接不上huggingface-报错-cant-load-tokenizer-for-openaiclip-vit-large-patch14) helps.

+## Datasets preparation
+See [dataset preparation](./preparation.md#dataset-preparation-for-fine-tuning-optional).
+Csv, webdataset or wids format are supported.

-## Configuration Guidance
+## Config guide

-Please refer to [Configuration Guidance](./configuration_guidance.md) for hyper-parameters setting.
+Please refer to [config guide](./config_guide.md) for hyper-parameters setting.

+> [!WARNING]
-> ⚠️: It is not recommended to turn on `--param_fp16`, which will force weight conversion to `fp16` and may lead to unstable training.
+> It is not recommended to turn on `--param_fp16`, which will force weight conversion to `fp16` and may lead to unstable training.

 ## Finetuning